listentotheconscience/my_anime_list/README.md

 ## Requirements

-PHP: 8.0 and higher \
+PHP: 8.0 or higher \
-Docker-Compose: 3.5 and higher (in .yml)
+Docker-Compose: 3.5 or higher (in .yml)

 ## Installation